xdy/twodsix-foundryvtt/docs/docs.md

 * Add the gear to a compendium (or straight to each character, as needed).
 * For extra credit, using something like the Custom CSS module, change the theming to suit Cepheus Atom Nigh impossible for me, possibly easy for someone who actually has design skills. :)

+No compendiums for Cepheus Atom yet exist, though the ones from Cepheus FTL might be useful.

 ## Barbaric!
-To get the system closer to Barbaric! change the following in the system settings (after switching to 'Other' in the dropdown near the top of the system settings:
+To get the system closer to Barbaric! change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings:

 * See Cepheus Atom, above.
 * Races and Traits can be handled like Mutations in Cepheus Atom.

+No compendiums for Barbaric! yet exist, though the ones from Cepheus FTL might be at least *somewhat* useful, as examples if nothing else.

 ## General features that really should be documented somewhere:
 * A feature that's a bit too well hidden is that if you shift-click on skills or characteristics you automatically roll without modifiers with a difficulty of 8.
 This can be set as the default behavior in the settings.